Analysis & Synthesis

 Research and Education

 With a goal of developing effective biology-based technologies for application across a broad spectrum of society’s needs, including prominently, but not exclusively, human and environmental health, BE’s students learn within an exciting landscape of research opportunities.
 Students may pursue both undergraduate and graduate degrees in BE.
-The department also offers a range of joint degrees and programs with partners such as the departments of Biology, Electrical Engineering & Computer Science, and Civil & Environmental Engineering.
+The department also offers a range of joint degrees and programs with partners such as the Program in Polymers and Soft Matter (PPSM) and the departments of Biology, Electrical Engineering & Computer Science, and Civil & Environmental Engineering.
 More than one-third of the BE’s faculty hold membership in one or more of the major US academies; it is their visionary guidance that empowers BE’s graduates to become world leaders in the biotechnology industry and academia.

 Research areas in which BE faculty are recognized as pioneering leaders include: